Address of Property Assessed: Pots & Pans Cottage, Uppermill, OL3

 2.1 Number of guests

-- The property is suitable for a maximum 4 adults
+- The property is suitable for a maximum of 4 adults

 - Due to the steep stairs within the property and stair access outside the property.
 People with physical disabilities that prevent them from climbing stairs will require assistance in the event that evacuation is necessary.